imagineLife/big-site/content/k8s/in-depth/env-vars.md

 ## ConfigMap Format
 Here, env var values are pulled out from the object definition file into a unique definition file.
-The separate env var file is then _referenced_ in the env object.
+The separate env var file is then _referenced_ in the pod's env object.

 Here, an external configMap file is referenced for a single env var ->
 ```yaml